Asters: Stars of the Show in Fall

-Let's begin with Aster novae-angliae (zones 4 to 8), the wonderful New England aster.
+Let's begin with Symphyotrichum novae-angliae (zones 4 to 8), the wonderful New England aster.
 This classic wildflower of our open sunny spaces grows to five feet in height and bears violet-purple flowers with yellow centers from late summer to mid-autumn.
 Its strong stem makes it perfect for flower arrangements.

 The New England aster has furnished us with a wide variety of cultivars.
 Like the species plant, they all flourish in full sun and good garden loam.
 The taller selections, if you forget to pinch them, may need staking.
 'Alma Potschke' grows between 3 and 4 feet tall, with bright rosy red flowers.
 If you're a timid soul, you might need sunglasses when you gaze at this hot aster.

 I have an affinity for short plants, so my favorite is 'Purple Dome'.
 It grows to between 18 and 24 inches tall and, come early fall, is absolutely drenched in vivid purple flowers.
 Many asters are prone to mildew and leaf diseases and can wind up, excuse the expression, "with bare bottoms."
 But 'Purple Dome' is so close to the ground that any damage it might sustain is unnoticeable.

 Symphyotrichum novi-belgii, the New York aster (zones 4 to 8), grows to four feet.
 Its stems are more slender than those of the New England aster, but it has similar flower color and cultivation needs.
 English gardeners refer to it as the Michaelmas daisy since it's always in bloom during the feast of Saint Michael (September 29th).
 Getrude Jekyll, the doyenne of perennial garden design, loved these flowers so much that she used them to compose an entire border.